nettoolx/nettoolx.github.io/README.md

+# Net Tools
-Computer network toolkit, providing performance analysis and troubleshooting functions such as ping, route tracking, DNS query, port scanning, whois, SNMP, MTU, IP calculation, etc.:
+## Computer network toolkit, providing performance analysis and troubleshooting functions such as ping, route tracking, DNS query, port scanning, whois, SNMP, MTU, IP calculation, etc.:
 1. Provides functions such as ping, tcping, traceroute (tracert), nslookup (dig), nmap, whois, etc.;
 2. Use SNNP protocol to batch monitor the traffic of each network interface of the device;
 3. Detect the maximum transmission unit (Maximum Transmission Unit) to the server;